 Daydreaming is a potent tool for making remote connections.
 There are two different types of daydreaming.
 One is when the person is unaware that they are daydreaming.
 The second type is where the daydreamer is aware.
 When aware of daydreaming, the person remains conscious of their insights.

 The chart below is from Betty Edwards’s book.* Understanding how the left and right modes function can help you better understand where and how you access your different modes.

 By understanding the need to relax, daydream and investigate the random, you will have more opportunities for inspiration.

 All of us experience the critic.
 It’s that constant chatter that finds fault.
-When you are in the self-judging mode, it’s your left hemisphere working overtime!
-To find creative answers, you need to understand how you access your right mode.
+When you are in self-judging mode, it’s your left hemisphere working overtime!
+To find creative answers, you must understand how to access the right mode.
 I will explore that topic in my next blog.